samantarayprasantkumar/Project-Info-Spreading/README.md

 - Decay of Importance:
-Which means, the probability of forwarding a message decays with time (e.g. Let p=P(forwarding message). lim (t->t_0) p = c, with c in R+
+Which means, the probability of forwarding a message decays with time.

 Network:

 Our modell will be based on data we'll collect on facebook (using facebook graph api).
-So our dataset consist of a list of all friends Yi of X (person of interest), and for each friend Yi, there is another list of all friends Zyi of Yi.
+So our dataset consist of a list of all friends Yi of X (person of interest), and for each friend Yi, there is another list of all friends Z<sub>y<sub>i</sub></sub> of Y<sub>i</sub>.